-Any Port action, not requiring a legislative decision, may be conditioned or denied pursuant to RCW 43.21C.060 on the basis of specific adverse environmental impacts which are both identified in the environmental documents prepared pursuant to this resolution and stated in writing by the responsible Official.
-When such an action is so conditioned or denied by a non-elected Port Official, the decision shall be appealable to the Commission.
+Any Port action, not requiring Commission approval may be conditioned or denied pursuant to RCW 43.21C.
+060 on the basis of specific adverse environmental impacts which are both identified in the environmental documents prepared pursuant to this resolution and stated in writing by the responsible Port official.
+When such an action, not requiring Commission approval, is conditioned or denied by the Port official, the decision shall be appealable to the Commission.